Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### Bit flags

-The `Bit flags` field holds ACL-level flags whose interpretation depends on `Platform`.
+The `Bit flags` field is 4 bytes wide and holds ACL-level flags whose interpretation depends on `Platform`.
 Undefined bits are reserved; encoders MUST set undefined bits to 0, and decoders MUST ignore them.
+For Windows (`Platform = 2`), only the lower 16 bits are used, corresponding to the WORD-width `SECURITY_DESCRIPTOR.Control`; the upper 16 bits MUST be 0.
+For NFSv4 (`Platform = 3`), the full 32-bit width preserves the native `aclflag4` type (RFC 5661 §6.4.3.2), consistent with the 32-bit preservation of NFSv4 `acetype4` in the `Ace type` field.

 ###### POSIX.1e (classic)